22316739Adam/scheduling_algorithm/README.md

 git clone https://github.com/22316739Adam/scheduling_algorithm.git
 ```
 and then the project should be built in release mode where the imp.dll will have all the function calls required for the application.

+## Future improvements

+- Other scheduling algorithms could be added to the project.